Era-cell/Codes_with_forces/GRAPH/README.md

 - By using DFS
 - By using BFS(indegree): Kahn's algorithm

+## Euler's path

+- Hierholzer's thorem = Go to as depth as possible using DFS

+## Number of regions in a planar graph

+- Euler found out that: Vertices + Regions = Edges + 2

 ## Properties

 + M ^ X, Mij gives number of paths of length X from i to j